RoboJackets/controls-training/index.md

 ---
 permalink: /
 ---
-## Welcome to GitHub Pages

-This is the GitHub page for Controls Training in Spring 2021.
+## This is the GitHub Page for Controls Training

-You can use the [editor on GitHub](https://github.com/RoboJackets/controls-training/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Controls training is a work-in-progress repo which compiles resources to help RJ members learn theory and applications of Feedback Controls.